RChoukri03/SiameseModel/README.md

 ### **4. Evaluation**

 During evaluation, the model compares pairs of images and calculates the Euclidean distance between their feature representations.
 If the distance is above a certain threshold, the model predicts that the images are dissimilar (rotated by 180 degrees), otherwise, they are considered similar (non-rotated).

-### **5. Adaptation for 180-Degree Rotation Detection**

-The **dataloader** and **datagenerator** are tailored specifically for the task of detecting whether one image is rotated by 180 degrees compared to another.
-The Siamese model is trained on these image pairs to learn this specific rotational relationship, making it highly effective for this task.